-If you are creating a 3D video production, select the 3D Settings option to give the 3D-Like title text a 3D effect.
+If you are creating a 3D video production, select the 3D Settings option to give 3D-Like title text or an inserted image a 3D effect.

 Note: when using this feature, select the button to enable 3D mode for best editing results.
 See Previewing in 3D Mode for more information on using this mode.
 Optional feature in CyberLink PowerDirector.
 Check the version table on our web site for detailed versioning information.